sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 == Changelog ==

+= 5.2.30 =

+* Modifies the position of the validation error messages in the form.
+* Reimplements the Phone control to support dynamic field structure and validation rules based on the country code.
+* Adds a new predefined template.

 = 5.2.29 =

 * Modifies the Equations Advanced Editor to allow the sidebar to collapse to give more space to the code editor.